mschwager/0wned/README.md

 # Prevention

-You should always be weary of Python packages you're installing on your system, especially when using root/administrative privileges.
+You should always be wary of Python packages you're installing on your system, especially when using root/administrative privileges.
 There are a few ways to help mitigate these types of attacks: